jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f769702e6e33127d14aa120
+id: 5f3c866de7a5b784048f94b1
-title: Part 36
+title: Part 37
 challengeType: 0
 ---

 # --description--

-Now align the text to the `right` for the elements with the `price` class.
+That is kind of what you want, but now it would be nice if the flavor and price were on the same line. `p` elements are <dfn>block-level</dfn> elements, so they take up the entire width of their parent element.

+To get them on the same line, you need to apply some styling to the `p` elements, so they behave more like `inline` elements.
+Add a `class` attribute with the value `item` to first `article` element under the `Coffees` heading.

 # --hints--